GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Experiments

-\textbf{Forest Structure.} We instantiate the Gaussian-Forest as a composition of trees with $L=3$ layers: one root layer, one internal layer, and one leaf layer.
-Each implicit layer is initialized with $K=10$k nodes, and the feature dimensions for each layer are specified as $\{\mathcal{D}_R, \mathcal{D}_I \} = \{24, 16\}$ and $\{32, 24\}$ for the Large and Small settings, respectively.
+We instantiate the GaussianForest as a composition of trees with $L=3$ layers: one root layer, one internal layer, and one leaf layer.
+Each implicit layer is initialized with $K=10$k nodes, and the feature dimensions for each layer are specified as $\{\mathcal{D}_R, \mathcal{D}_I \} = \{24, 16\}$ and $\{32, 24\}$ for the Small and Large settings, respectively.